guolingege/apple-swift-protobuf/Documentation/CONFORMANCE_TESTS.md

 ## Test Environment

-The `Makefile` at the root of the SwiftProtobuf project has the following lines, which specify how to run the installed `protoc` program on your system, and where to find the Google protobuf source
+The `Makefile` at the root of the AppleSwiftProtobuf project has the following lines, which specify how to run the installed `protoc` program on your system, and where to find the Google protobuf source
 tree: